-- In the Field, the key to evaluate treatment effects is to construct a counterfactual by
+- In the Field, the key to evaluate "treatment effects" is to construct a counterfactual by

 - Controlled Experiments (most convincing)

-- Natural Experiments (Cannot have outcome shocks correlated with treatment)
+- Natural Experiments (Can't have outcome shocks correlated with treatment)

 - Propensity Score Matching (PSM)

 - Instrumental Variables (IV)

 - Structural Estimation (impose structure)

-- Neutral Context: Artefactual Field Experiment - ▶ Not "Artificial," but Artefactual (what?) - Subject Pool: Students used for convenience - Are they representative? - Selection Bias to the Lab - Who will come?
+- Neutral Context: Artefactual Field Experiment Not "Artificial," but "Artefactual" - Subject Pool: Students used for convenience - Are they representative? - Selection Bias to the Lab - Who will come?
 Is this correlated with behavior? - Risk averse people might not want to come (and make risky choices in the experiment)

-- ▶ Recruitment Bias (Rutstrom, IJGT 1998)
+- Recruitment Bias (Rutstrom, IJGT 1998)

-- Elicit values of a private commodity
+- · Elicit values of a private commodity

-- ▶ \$0 $\rightarrow$ \$2 $\rightarrow$ \$10 show-up affect who comes
+- \$0 →\$2 →\$10 show-up affect who comes

 - Can correct with relevant characteristics

 - Same as exit polls correcting selection bias

 - Are Students Different?
-(Harrison-Lesley96) - Can we mimic large survey results using only a student sample? - A statistical model with student data and demographics predicts national survey results - Students are representative conditional on their socio-demographic characteristics! - ▶ Problem is whether they are diverse enough...
+(Harrison-Lesley96) - Can we mimic large survey results using only a student sample? - A statistical model with student data and demographics predicts national survey results - Students are representative conditional on their socio-demographic characteristics! - Problem is whether they are diverse enough...

-- Are Students Different? - If age affects behavior, how can students of age 18-24 predict that of age 18-70? - Could be even worse if unobservable characteristics (can affect behavior) - At least try to collect a batch of individual characteristics for conditional comparison
+- Are Students Different? - If age affects behavior, how can students of age 18-24 predict that of age 18-70? - Could be even worse if unobservable characteristics (can affect behavior) - At least try to collect a batch of individual characteristics for "conditional" comparison

 - Lichtenstein and Slovic (1973)

-- Preference reversals in downtown Las Vegas
+- Preference reversals in downtown Las Vagas

-- ▶ Kagel, Battalio and Walker (1979)
+- Kagel, Battalio and Walker (1979)

 - How prices, weekly feedback on usage, conservation info. affect electricity demand

 - Volunteers vs. random sample

-- ▶ Binswanger (1980, 1981)
+- Binswanger (1980, 1981)

-- ▶ Holt and Laury (2002) in India
+- Holt and Laury (2002) in India

-- Smith, Suchanek and Williams (1988) - Asset Bubbles - One experiment was done with professional and business people in the Tucson community - Still had a bubble (but with heavy volume and did not burst at the end) - more of a bubble?! - ▶ Henrich et al. (2001, 2004) - Social preferences in different small societies - ▶ Tanaka et al. (2010) - Risk preferences in small villages of Vietnam
+- Smith, Suchanek and Williams (1988) - Asset Bubbles - One experiment was done with "professional and business people" in the Tucson community" - Still had a bubble (but with heavy volume and did not burst at the end) - more of a "bubble"?! - Recall: Henrich et al. (2001, 2004) and Tanaka et al. (2008)

-- ▶ Field Context: Framed Field Experiments
+- Field Context: Framed Field Experiments

 - Information Subjects Already Have

-- Neutral context could mean that you have no control over the context subjects might impose
+- "Neutral context" can mean "no control over the context subjects might impose"

-- Commodity:
+- Commodity

-- ▶ Induced demand vs. Things they know

-- ▶ Hanoi Tower Game:

-- ▶ McDaniel and Rutstrom (2001):
+- "Induced demand" or "Things they know"

-- Computerized vs. Montessori
+- Hanoi Tower Game: Computerized McDaniel and Rutstrom (2001) vs. Montessori

-- Children in Montessori can violate constraints when exploring

-- Subjects in computerized settings cannot

-- ▶ Field Substitutes (Can this affect behavior?)
+- Field Substitutes (Can this affect behavior?)

-- ▶ Task Nature: Is this their everyday life task? - ▶ Harrison and List (2003) - Do pro-sports card-dealers suffer the winner's curse in auctions? - ▶ They have heuristics developed to avoid the winner's curse (but specialized for dealers) - Would other heuristics help people avoid money pumps?
+- Task Nature: Is this their everyday life task? - Harrison and List (2003) - Do pro-sports card-dealers suffer the winner's curse in auctions? - They have heuristics developed to avoid the winner's curse (but specialized for dealers) - Would other heuristics help people avoid "money pumps"?

 - Stakes (Monetary or Mental)

 - Poor Country/Double Stakes

-- ▶ Slonim and Roth (1998), Holt and Laury (2001)
+- Slonim and Roth (1998), Holt and Laury (2001)

 - Target People who really Care

-- ▶ Bohm (1972)
+- Bohm (1972)

 - Swedish TV program for a closed community

 - Six procedures all produce the same bids

-- Follow-up: Bohm (JPubE 1984)
+- Follow-up: Bohm (JPubE1984)